Parrish Medical Center

-Parrish Medical Group is a Parrish Healthcare integrated care partner, is North Brevard's largest network of primary care physicians and specialists.
-Our physicians are specialized in many areas of medicine and together, have one common goal Đ to provide coordinated, comprehensive healthcare to our patients.
-Our physicians recently joined together to better serve patients from Rockledge to Titusville.
-In practice as independent physicians for many years, the new Parrish Medical Group represents Family Practice and Internal Medicine along with 13 specialties.
+Parrish Medical Group, a Parrish Healthcare integrated care partner, is North Brevard's largest network of primary care physicians and specialists.
+PMG's physicians are specialized in many areas of medicine and together, have one common goal – to provide coordinated, comprehensive healthcare to its patients.
+PMG physicians recently united to better serve patients from Port Canaveral and Port St. John to Titusville.
+In practice as independent physicians for many years, Parrish Medical Group represents family practice and internal medicine along with many specialties.
 Visit parrishmedgroup.com or call 321-268-6PMG (6764)

 The Parrish Medical Center Auxiliary